trishalapiz/MSA-2020-BackEnd/README.md

 Contains screenshots and explanations for my Azure database project

 Link to APIs hosted on Azure - http://trishastudentsims.azurewebsites.net/index.html

-<p>Explanations:<br>
+## Explanations:

-In addition to making a new table (Address) and creating its Context and Controller (with its basic CRUD requests), I have implemented 3 API methods.<br>
+<p>In addition to making a new table (Address) and creating its Context and Controller (with its basic CRUD requests), I have implemented 3 API methods.<br>

 The first is a 3rd GET method, which takes in a student id as input and returns the addresses listed under the student.<br>